Improving The Lifelong Outcomes Of Tamariki

 Papakura East is in the highest 1% of Census Areas for childhood hospitalisations, potentially in part linked to housing.

-A partner initiative with the DHB School-based Nurse practitioners, Registered Nurses and Youth Workers to support our cluster school’s health programs.
+A partner initiative with the DHB School-based Nurse practitioners, Registered Nurses and Youth Workers to support our cluster school’s health programmes.

 Current Initiatives

-• Each primary school classroom is visited once a week with particular emphasis on identifying sore throats and respiratory skin infections- these are the most common types of illnesses faced by children living in poor-quality housing.
+- Primary school classrooms are visited regularly with particular emphasis on identifying sore throats and respiratory skin infections – these are the most common types of illnesses faced by children living in poor quality housing.

-• Kootuitui supports Papakura High School with an additional Nurse Specialist, Registered Nurse, Youth Worker and Administration.
-Unfortunately, this is still insufficient, and the school faces constant pressure to manage the daily social and physical well-being needs.
+- Kootuitui supports Papakura High School with an additional Nurse Specialist, Registered Nurse, Youth Worker and administration.
+Unfortunately, this is still insufficient, and the school faces constant pressure to manage the daily social, emotional and physical wellbeing needs.

-• Funding a Clinical Nurse Specialist means the well-being team can prescribe and administer birth control on the spot.
+- Funding a Clinical Nurse Specialist mean the well-being team at the High School can prescribe and administer birth control on the spot.

 Successes